Joilence/LaunchBar-Actions/README.md

 - **Restart WiFi**

-  Modified from the action in [GitHub - BlackwinMin/launchbar-gallery: Original macOS LaunchBar actions by Minja.](https://github.com/BlackwinMin/launchbar-gallery) by @Minja_Lin.
+  Modified from the action in [BlackwinMin/launchbar-gallery](https://github.com/BlackwinMin/launchbar-gallery) by @Minja_Lin.

+- **Bluetooth Audio**

+  Modified from the action in [atika/launchbar](https://github.com/atika/launchbar), fix notification problem.

 ## Archive